How Safe Is Anesthesia? 5 Common Concerns

 “In the 1960s and 1970s, it wasn’t uncommon to have a death related to anesthesia in every one in 10,000 or 20,000 patients,” he says.
 “Now it’s more like one in every 200,000 patients — it’s very rare.”

-He says anesthesia is safer today because of advances in both technology and medication.
+He emphasizes that anesthesia is safer today because of advances in both technology and medication.

 It’s common to experience the following when you wake up from anesthesia: